 Of course, not everything went smoothly.
 The Round Table found itself entangled in issues involving the People of the Land and the nobles, as well as taking on goblin forces that attacked and caused chaos.

-Episode 18 sees Minori, Tohya, Isuzu, Rudy, Serara, Roe 2, and Dariella arriving in the town of Safil.
-One of the highlights of the group’s time in Safil is a conversation that takes place between Isuzu and Rudy.
+Episode 18 sees Minori, Tohya, Isuzu, Rudy, Serara, Roe 2, and Dariella arriving in the town of Saphir.
+One of the highlights of the group’s time there is a conversation that takes place between Isuzu and Rudy.
 Through this conversation, we find out about Isuzu’s father in the real world, and it was interesting to see Isuzu trying to explain the music industry in our world in a way that Rudy can comprehend what she’s saying to some degree.

 Rudy also mentions how more and more of the young People of the Land are coming to Akihabara to learn skills in order to potentially better their futures.
 This makes Isuzu sad, because she thinks that the People of the Land are thinking about their futures, yet all she’s doing is “irresponsibly singing about love and life.”
 Rudy tries to comfort her, but Isuzu asks Rudy to leave her alone.
 The interactions between Rudy and Isuzu in Episode 18 showed a gentler side to Rudy, and that there’s more to him than the arrogant kid he was when he arrived during the first season of Log Horizon.
 It was also a scene where I found myself rooting for the two of them to become a couple, but feeling torn because he’s one of the People of the Land while she could end up leaving if the players can find a way out of the game.
 I want to root for them, but at the same time, their getting together could potentially become a tragic love story.